Dan2552/ambient-xcode/README.md

 Possible future features
 ========================

-- Defining capabilities (per target if possible... using `.entitlements` maybe)
+- Automatic editing of `.entitlements`
 - Helper method to change build phases to default
 - Version number + build number
-- Team ID
 - Provisioning profiles from searching by name rather than storing a uuid (so it actually works across teams)
 - `Info.plist` definitions
 - ?